The Definitive Guide to Marketing Strategy

 Understanding customers, markets, competitors, and trends.

 You can’t make good strategic choices without understanding the landscape.
 Insight is the foundation for every decision that follows.
 It’s where research, customer understanding, and market analysis inform everything else.
+Customer segmentation clarifies which segments offer the greatest opportunity.

 Identity